EliAndrewC/l7r/setting/l7r.md

 While augury is general, prophecy is specific.
 It is not merely predicting an event, but articulating its manifold possible forms, affected as they are by the innumerable choices made by mortals and gods alike.
 A prophecy, in essence, is not the foretelling of an immutable future, but a weaving together of a myriad of potential futures, each one hinging on the choices that give them life.
 They can be prevented, they can be realized, and most importantly they can be nudged in one direction or another.
 A prophecy can be as much a warning as a prediction, as much a caution as a certainty.
 Prophets who communicate such future possibilities practice two distinct disciplines: Wisdom Prophecy and Covenant Prophecy.

-Prophetic vision of is not unrestricted - it is bound by the sheer complexity of possible futures.
+Prophetic vision is not unrestricted - it is bound by the sheer complexity of possible futures.
 All things are connected to all other things - this is the Tao.
 The Shinsei saw the future of the Empire in his tea leaves, but even more impressive was that he did so without being driven mad, unlike most other prophets of great renown, whose glimpses into the interconnectedness of all things yield equal parts wisdom and madness.

 Wisdom Prophets, therefore, must judiciously focus on areas where they have the most insight.
 Given the vastness of potential futures, a prophecy will never be comprehensive.
 The particular focus of prophetic vision aligns with the divine beings who granted the prophet their futuresight.